 An important limitation of RBPInper framework is that it represents the aggregate evidence of the contributing profiles.
 Thus, if they have universally high levels of technical noise for a given RBP, then RBPInper will have a corresponding spurious global interactome estimation.
 However, RBPInper should be robust for most cases compared to the individual samples.

 To enable easy incorporation of RBPInper into new and existing pipelines for analysis RBP interactions, we implemented an object-oriented system in R, allowing the user to add, run and retrieve individual elements of the analysis (https://github.com/AneneLab/ RBPInper).
 We also implemented several helper functions to enable beginners in bioinformatics to easily setup and run the tool.
 For example, we include a function to automatically annotate peak files and generate the gene level evidence for running RBPInper.
 Although, RBPInper is implemented and valid for human RBP data, the framework can easily be used with modification for other proteins and species.
-Moreover, one of the future directions of RBPInper is to create a flexible function within our method that allows users to simple input RBP name, to facilitate users to generating interactomes without personally getting the required datasets. however, this will require very large data curation, re-analysis, and annotations for all possible available dataset.
+Moreover, one of the future directions of RBPInper is to create a flexible function within our method that allows users to simple input RBP name, to facilitate users to generating interactomes without personally getting the required datasets.
+However, this will require very large data curation, re-analysis, and annotations for all possible available dataset.

 5. Methods